-Thinking about how best to communicate with casualties requires understanding of how people behave in emergencies, what they need to hear, and how they want to hear it.
+Thinking about how best to communicate with casualties requires an understanding of how people behave in emergencies, what they need to hear, and how they want to hear it.
 Answers to these questions can come from those who have experienced being casualties, but this comes with significant challenges.
 A useful alternative is to collect feedback from people who have played casualties in live exercises.

 We found that, overall, volunteers playing the role of casualties during the exercise had a positive experience of their interaction with members of all three emergency services.
 This was reflected in their sense of trust and confidence in the individual agencies.

-…they wanted to know what would happen next and (roughly) when.
+They wanted to know what would happen next and (roughly) when.
 Even if explicit facts weren’t known.

 However, casualties reported some significant delays in communication, with large periods of time where no further instruction was provided.
 Critically, they wanted to know what would happen next and (roughly) when.
 Even if explicit facts weren’t known, they wanted to be told that and given an indication of when they might get an update.

-For example, better to say, ‘I’m David, I’m from fire and rescue.
+‘I’m David, I’m from fire and rescue.
 Some chemical has been set off in this carriage.
 We don’t know what it is yet.
 Cover your face with this wet cloth.
 I need to get some equipment that will help me get you out.
 That won’t happen within the next 10 minutes but we are working fast to get you out of here.
 You ARE going to be OK.’

-Most casualties expressed a willingness to be more active in the services response, including administering first aid.
+Most casualties expressed a willingness to be more active in the response, including administering first aid.
 Identifying and facilitating the potential for self-mobilisation amongst casualties could help the relief effort, especially where it is impossible to provide direct assistance.

 To assist frontline responders in remembering key methods to communicate we recommend bearing in mind the following ‘FEAR’ mnemonic:

-F – communicate clear FACTS about what has happened, when responders can get to casualties, what is going on, etc. And if you aren’t clear make it clear you aren’t clear!
+F – communicate clear facts about what has happened, when responders can get to casualties, what is going on, etc. And if you aren’t clear make it clear you aren’t clear!

-E – establish a line of communication as EARLY as humanly possible.
+E – establish a line of communication as early as humanly possible.

-A – where possible keep casualties ACTIVE in their own recovery and mobilisation.
+A – where possible keep casualties active in their own recovery and mobilisation.
 Research indicates a major factor in saving lives is the active participation of others in the incident in providing assistance.

-R – updates and communication must be REGULAR.
+R – updates and communication must be regular.
 Even if there is nothing to update on, just ensuring that casualties are told ‘nothing has changed but we are still doing X Y and Z’ creates an ongoing and important dialogue.
 Don’t leave casualties for unspecified amounts of time and always indicate roughly when you will update them.

-As part of CREST’s commitment to open access research this article is available under a Creative Commons BY-NC-SA 4.0 licence.
-For more details on how you can use our content see here.
+As part of CREST’s commitment to open access research, this text is available under a Creative Commons BY-NC-SA 4.0 licence.
+Please refer to our Copyright page for full details.